que-es-un-array-dinamico

 • Removing elements

-Lists provide a simple way to store data, allowing us to add, remove, and access elements.
-This makes them ideal for handling collections of data where the structure may change over time.
+LISTS offer a simple way to store data, allowing us to add, remove, and access elements.
+This makes them ideal for handling data collections where the structure can change over time.

 Properties